 ‘The majority of participants believe they have become more aware of the discriminations faced by the minority.’

 A more recurrent change evoked by participants, both amateur and professional, who do not belong to any minority group, is that they discovered the discrimination faced by the MG; many stated they heard stories of discrimination for the first time.

-Almost all projects led by artistic NGO included a research phase or intervention during workshops by minority culture experts.
-This helped a lot to deepen their knowledge about the culture of the minority and to deconstruct all the stereotypes they use to believe in.
+Almost all projects led by an artistic NGO included a research phase or intervention during workshops by minority culture experts.
+This helped a lot to deepen their knowledge about the culture of the minority and to deconstruct all the stereotypes they used to believe in.

 It also found that:

 ‘The coordination of the DDD project was efficient and appropriate.
 Stakeholders described the DDD management team as professional, friendly, flexible, easy to reach and available to provide appropriate advice when needed.’